MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 Recall that the desktop solution also had a `MainWindow.xaml.cs` file that contained code-behind which corresponds to the view.
 In the Uno Platform project, the code-behind for the `MainPage` view we've copied into is contained in the `MainPage.xaml.cs` file.

-To bring this codebehind multiplatform, we should first move the following into the `MainPage.xaml.cs` file:
+To bring this code-behind multi-platform, we should first move the following into the `MainPage.xaml.cs` file:

 - `Images` property: Provides the `GridView` with an observable collection of image files

-- Contents of constructor: Calls `GetItemsAsync()` to populate the `Images` collection with items representing image files
+- Contents of the constructor: Calls `GetItemsAsync()` to populate the `Images` collection with items representing image files

 - Remove the manual modification of the `ImageGridView` control's `ItemsSource` property